 Mitochondrial DNA analysis suggests that the European wildcat is most closely related to the African wildcat (Felis lybica), the feline we currently think was the ancestor of modern domestic cats.
 Despite not being particularly closely related to modern domestic cats, the two species can hybridize to the detriment of purebred wildcat populations across Europe.

 Their highly secretive nature and the difficulty in separating pure animals from hybrids means it’s hard to know how many wildcats remain in Britain.
+There are currently two methods of assessing purity in wildcats: a pelage scoring system, based on seven key traits, and the “Q-test” system based on nucleotide markers.
+In many cases the two may not align, so animals may have a high pelage score, but a low Q score.
+At the time of writing, I'm not aware of any specimens, from captivity or the wild, that have produced a Q score of 100%, suggesting there are very few (if any) purebred wildcats left in Britain.
 In 2018, The Mammal Society estimated the population at between 30 and 430, but probably around 200 animals.
 Density estimates range from 0.03 and 0.99 per sq-km.

 That which follows is a summary of Scottish (European) wildcat natural history.